- Bachelor of Science, Nursing, University of Utah

 In addition to teaching for the University of Utah College of Nursing Amanda currently practices as a NP on the OB Emergency Services/Labor and Delivery unit at the University of Utah Hospital.
 She participates in active quality improvement processess aimed at improving the tie between clinic based care, patient education and the acute based visits at emergency/acute care clinics for pregnant patients.

-Amanda is a current member of the American Association of Nurse Practitioners, Nurse Practitioner's of Women's Health and Utah Nurse Practitioners (UNP).
+Amanda is a current member of the American Association of Nurse Practitioners, Sigma Theta Tau International, and Utah Nurse Practitioners (UNP).
 Amanda currently serves as the membership and communications chair for UNP as well as chair for the annual Pharmacology Conference for nurse practitioners.
 Amanda is a past member of the board of directors for Repertory Dance Theater in Salt Lake City, Utah.